paddor/crypto_box/README.md

 The memory used for the secret key is locked before the key is stored in it and zeroed out and unlocked before the programs exit.

-The current implementation never creates any (temporary) files, no matter how big the input is.
-(This might change in the future, but only encrypted data would ever be stored on the disk by the programs themselves.)
+The current implementation reads all input at once and never creates any (temporary) files, no matter how big the input is.
+This means it could potentially use a lot of memory, depending on the input size.
+I'm thinking about changing the internals to work in chunks, to improve usage in a pipeline.
+(see TODO section)

 ## TODO